-Revision rhinoplasty is a very complicated procedure demanding an intense understanding and appreciation for the correction of the undesired nasal deformity.
-What makes revision rhinoplasty very complicated is the fact that, as a surgeon, one never knows what lies underneath the skin and soft tissue of the nose.
-The normal anatomy of the nose—cartilages and bones—have been altered by the initial surgery.
+Revision rhinoplasty is a very complex procedure demanding an intense understanding and appreciation for the correction of the undesired nasal deformity.
+What makes Miami revision rhinoplasty very complicated is the fact that, as a surgeon, one never knows what lies underneath the skin and soft tissue of the nose.
+The normal nasal structure—cartilage, and bones—has been altered by the initial surgery.

-The nose is essentially composed of two pairs of cartilages, those pertaining to the middle portion of the nose, the upper lateral cartilages, and those which make up the tip, the lower lateral cartilage.
+The nose is essentially composed of two pairs of cartilages, those about the middle portion of the nose, the upper lateral cartilages, and those which make up the tip, the lower lateral cartilage.
 Additionally, the septum of the nose and the nasal bones provide the foundation of structure and support.
-The septum is composed of both cartilages towards the front of the nose and bone in the deeper aspects.
-Most, if not all, of these components are altered in some way during a rhinoplasty.
+The septum is composed of both nasal cartilage towards the front of the nose and bone in the deeper aspects.
+Most, if not all, of these nasal framework components, are altered in some way during a rhinoplasty procedure.
 The degree and the manner of their alteration are not known by the revision rhinoplasty surgeon beforehand.

-Cartilage grafts whether taken from the septum, ear, or rib are used to provide shape to the nose.
+Cartilage graft materials whether taken from the nasal septum, ear, or rib are used to provide shape to the nose.
 Cartilage grafts also provide the added benefit of supporting the structure of the nose.
 Septal cartilage is the ‘ideal’ cartilage to use for these purposes—it is a strong, thin cartilage.
 Oftentimes, however, septal cartilage is missing or has been removed during the previous rhinoplasty.
-In order to revise a rhinoplasty, grafting material is nearly always needed to correct the underlying deformities.
+To revise a rhinoplasty Miami, grafting material is nearly always needed to correct the underlying deformities.

 Rib cartilage grafting

 It may come as a surprise to most that our ribs are composed of cartilage as they approach the middle of our chest or the sternum.
 It surprises most patients because of the strength of our rib cages.

 Harvesting Rib Cartilage